 Data-driven Marketing and Information Designer with a focus on the customer.

 I’m Dara (dare-uh), a blender of marketing smarts, graphic design chops, and illustration skills to create compelling visuals that bring value to your offering.
-I believe that graphic design begins and ends with data to not only mitigate risk but also to forge a path to success.
+I believe that graphic design begins and ends with data to mitigate risk and forge a path to success.
 Design shouldn’t be all about aesthetics; there needs to be a measurable objective in order to determine success.
 Learn more about my values and philosophy here.

 How did I become a hybrid of analytical and creative impulses?
 I wanted to be an astronaut when I was a kid.
 I scoured the library for issues of TIME, LIFE, and National Geographic magazines so I could absorb space-related data, charts, and illustrations.
 Spent lots of nights staring at the stars and wishing I was up there in a galaxy far, far away.
 Didn’t make it into NASA, but I did make it to Space Camp…as an adult.
 I even won “Best Design” for my team’s mission patch.
 Guess those art lessons paid for themselves after all.
 (Wink.)